 Two big ski mountains on one ticket, Glen Ellen or Mt Ellen at 4,083′ and Lincoln Peak at 3,975′, is another reason.
-Sugarbush’s skiing is vast, the only Eastern resort to offer first tracks cat skiing in their 2,000-acre backcountry Slide Brook area, often with the resort owner Win Smith or extreme film skier John Egan who both ski daily at The Bush.
+Sugarbush’s skiing is vast, the only Eastern resort to offer first tracks cat skiing in their 2,000-acre backcountry Slide Brook area, often with extreme film skier John Egan who skis daily at The Bush, or Win Smith – owner of Sugarbush until the January 2020 sale of Sugarbush to Alterra Mountain Company – the Aspen ski resort parent family that currently own 14 very special destinations in North America with an additional 27 around the world on the Ikon Pass.

 Sugarbush is a great choice for a family ski vacation.
 Sugarbush offers great ski and snowboard lessons and mini bears and sugar bears camp for kids, which operate out of the Lincoln Peak Schoolhouse, part of the quaintly designed and compact Lincoln Peak base village.